Skip to Content

 Bogota is all about the massive Theatron Club; “the largest gay club in Latin America” – as every Colombian gay guy you'll meet will proudly remind you!
 It's in a former theatre hall turned into a gay boy's playground.
 On Saturday evenings, around 5,000 come here to party into the early hours.
 There are other gay clubs worth checking out as well though, such as Punto 59 and Disco Jaguar.
 Try and spend enough time in Bogota to check out a few.

 • Theatron de Película!
 Theatron is split into 13 mini clubs, which are spread over 5 floors.
-Each one has its own theme, for example, one room is devoted to 1980s hits, another to salsa music, there's one which is men only and more.
+Each one has its theme, for example, one room is devoted to 1980s hits, another to salsa music, there's one which is men only and more.
 We went on a Saturday night and only managed to see a fraction of this mega-club.
-We would return to Bogota simply to come here again, it's definitely one of our favourite clubbing experiences.
+We would return to Bogota simply to come here again, it's one of our favorite clubbing experiences.
 Theatron is located at Calle 58 10-18 and is open on Friday and Saturday evenings until 5 am.

 • Punto 59: Puntro 59 is an institution in Bogota, a long-running gay bar and club that is almost as popular as Theatron.
 The dance floor gets crowded with hot, sweaty gay men dancing the night away and the vibe is very fun.
 Drinks are also cheap and they have regular karaoke nights.
 Located at Cra 13 # 59 24 Int 6 Chapinero, Punto 59 is open daily until around 3 am (later on weekends).

 • El Mozo Club: This is the fanciest gay club in town, with a beautiful terrace bar open from 5 pm.
-El Mozo hosts regular drag shows, dancers, top Colombian DJs and international guest DJs.
+El Mozo hosts regular drag shows, dancers, top Colombian DJs, and international guest DJs.
 There's even a sister lesbian club called La Moza, so the girls are not left out.
 Located at 85 Street No 12-51, El Mozo is open Wednesday-Saturday from 5 pm until 3 am.

 Bogota's gay clubs are very fun for drinking, socialising and dancing; especially mega-club Theatron!